 To the chagrin of many homeowners, deer are quite comfortable wandering around their yards browsing on foundation plantings, flowers and vegetable plants.
-Other homeowners enjoy the presence of deer in their yards, encouraging them with salt blocks and dried cracked corn.
+Other homeowners enjoy the presence of deer in their yards, encouraging them with salt blocks and cracked corn.
 Solutions to deer issues are difficult and varied.

 Bucks mark their territory by rubbing tree trunks with their foreheads and antlers to apply a scent from glands in their foreheads, causing extensive damage to tree trunks.
 Video of deer damage and protective measures

-Wherever one stands on the deer issue, gardeners these days must be VERY conscious of potential deer damage if they hope to have much success at all with their gardening activities.
+Wherever one stands on the deer issue, gardeners these days must be VERY conscious of potential deer damage if they hope to have much success with their gardening activities.
 There are basically three strategies:

-HIGH BROWSE RISK ("Deer salad”)
+HIGH BROWSE RISK (aka “Deer salad”)

 Arborvitae, Daylilies, Euonymus, Hosta, Tulips, Yews

 > Trees – Ash, Beech, Birch, Colorado Blue Spruce, Dogwood, Elm, Gingko, Hawthorn, Honeylocust, Larch, Linden, London Plane, Magnolia, Maple, Oak, Redbud, Spruce, Sweetgum, Tulip Tree, Willow, Zelkova

 > Shrubs – Barberry, Bayberry, Boxwood, Cotoneaster, Drooping Leucothoe, Forsythia, Hydrangea, Japanese plum yew, Junipers, Lilac, Mahonia, Mugho Pine, Pieris Japonica, Potentilla, Privet, Pyracantha, Russian Olive, Spirea, Viburnum, Weigela